MarcosMJD/ghcn-d/README.md

   - run data_ingestion_past_years.
 This may take long.
   - run data_ingestion_current_year for current year (2022)
 - dbt
-  - Edit the dbt job 'dbt build' to run the following command with the specific range of years:
+  - Create a job named 'dbt build' and set the following command with the specific range of years:
+  - Main menu
+  - Jobs
+  - New job
+  - Name: dbt build
+  - Environment: production
-    `dbt run --vars "{'is_test_run': false,'start_year':2000,'end_year':2022}"`
+  - Commands:  `dbt run --vars "{'is_test_run': false,'start_year':2000,'end_year':2022}"`
   Note: start_year and end_year defines the range of years to be processed.
 Be coherent with previous setup.
+  Note: Schedule should be daily since dataset is update daily, but you can test with no schedule - manual trigger.
+  - Save
+  - Run Now
+  fact_observations table will be generated in the production dataset.
 - Google Data Studio
   - Log in datastudio.google.com
   - Create Data Source -> BigQuery